 There could be more penalties if you were driving without insurance and an accident occurred.

 In some cases, the Police officer may give you up to 24 to 48 hours to produce your proof of insurance.
 That doesn’t mean that you can run out and get insurance.
 The Police office will most likely check the date that the insurance came into effect.

 Can I Drive My Parents Car Without Insurance Ontario

-The first stage is to obtain the G1 licence.
+The first stage is to obtain the G1 license.
 This comes with some rigid driving rules that must be followed.
 It gives the learning driver the opportunity to get some experience before moving up to the next level for licensing.
 In many cases, the G1 driver will use their parent’s vehicle during this learning period.
 In this case, the G1 driver does not have to have their own vehicle insurance.
 In fact, G1 drivers are not eligible for auto insurance.
-This is because the G1 driver is not allowed to drive a vehicle without a licenced driver being in the vehicle.
+This is because the G1 driver is not allowed to drive a vehicle without a licensed driver being in the vehicle.
 This is along with other restrictions.

 The parents who are holding the insurance for the vehicle being driven by the G1 driver should notify their insurance company about the G1 driver using the vehicle.
 It will be up to the Insurance company as to whether they increase the insurance premiums because of this.

 Can You Drive A Car Without Insurance If You Just Bought It?

 Before you become the registered owner of a vehicle you need to have proof of insurance.
 Unless you can provide this you will not be allowed to carry through with the vehicle’s registration which you will need to get valid license plates.
 Without these plates, you will get pulled over by a police officer if they happen to see you driving without them.